RyanMurdoch1/Lighting_Example/README.md

 ![alt_text](https://github.com/RyanMurdoch1/Lighting_Example/blob/main/Assets/Editor_Captures/TexelAllocation.png)

-Used the UVs from the store assets, with the exception of the rooms walls.
-The walls UVs where poorly done and displayed obvious artefacts while baking.
+Used the UVs from the store assets, with the exception of the room's walls.
+The wall's UVs were poorly done and displayed obvious artefacts while baking.
 I corrected this by manually generating the UVs in unity.

 Worked to correct UV overlap in the cases of the most noticeable artefacts by allocating more space where needed in the lightmaps.